unification-com/xfund-router/docs/api/Router.md

 - `dataConsumer`: address of the Consumer's contract

 - `dataProvider`: address of the data provider
+<a name="Router-RequestFulfilled-address-address-bytes32-uint256-address-"></a>
-### Event `RequestFulfilled(address dataConsumer, address dataProvider, bytes32 requestId, uint256 requestedData, address gasPayer)` {#Router-RequestFulfilled-address-address-bytes32-uint256-address-}
+### Event `RequestFulfilled(address dataConsumer, address dataProvider, bytes32 requestId, uint256 requestedData, address gasPayer)`
 RequestFulfilled.
 Emitted when a provider fulfils a data request

 #### Parameters: